3ssalunke/Nft_marketplace/README.md

-This is a NFT Maketplace on ethernet blockchain built using solidity smart contracts and React.
+This is a NFT Maketplace on ethereum blockchain built using solidity smart contracts and React.